 Open-air MLB stadiums face all kinds of elements throughout a season, all the way from snowstorms to thunderstorms.
 You will want to check the forecast before you go to see what you will be facing.

 Bringing a baseball glove to the game is tradition.
 For many generations, fans have brought gloves to the games in hopes of catching foul balls.
-This may or may not be your thing, but depending on where you are sitting, a glove can also act as protection from sharply hit foul line drives.
+This may be a fun thing for your kids to bring to the game.

 Power Bank to Charge Phone